History of Saxony: Old Saxony

-Medieval Duchy of Saxony and Duchy of Saxe-Wittenberg (880–1356)
+Stem Duchy of Saxony

 When the Frankish kingdom was divided by the Treaty of Verdun (843) the territory east of the Rhine became the East Frankish Kingdom, from which the present Germany has developed.
 A strong central authority was lacking during the reigns of the weak East Frankish kings of the Carolingian dynasty.
 Each German tribe was forced to rely upon itself for defence against the incursions of the Norsemen from the north and of the Slavs from the east, consequently the tribes once more chose dukes as rulers.
 The first Saxon duke was Otto the Illustrious (880–912) of the Liudolfinger line (descendants of Liudolf); Otto was able to extend his power over Thuringia.
 Otto's son Henry was elected king of Germany (919–936); Henry is justly called the real founder of the German Empire.
 His son Otto I (936–973) was the first non-Carolingian German king to receive from the pope the imperial Roman crown (962).
 Otto I was followed as king and emperor by his son Otto II (973–983), who was succeeded by his son Otto III (983–1002).

 The line of Saxon emperors expired with Henry II (1002–1024).
 Henry I had been both King of Germany and Duke of Saxony at the same time.
 Mainly for the sake of his ducal possessions he had carried on a long and difficult struggle with the Slavs on the eastern boundary of his country.
 The Emperor Otto I was also for the greater part of his reign Duke of Saxony.
 He divided the region he had acquired into several margraviates, the most important being: the North Mark, out of which in the course of time the Kingdom of Prussia developed, and the Margraviate of Meissen, from which sprang the Kingdom of Saxony.
 Each mark was divided into districts, not only for military and political purposes but also for ecclesiastical: the central point of each district was a fortified castle.